syahnur197/ema200-macd-fx-signal/readme.md

 # MACD Signal Bot

-This script will alert you via telegram bot if there is a buy/sell signal in the FX pairs returned by Trading Rush Trend Finder.
+This script will alert you via telegram bot if there is a buy/sell signal in the FX pairs returned by TradingView Scanner.

 ## Requirements
 - npm